planimbly/planimbly/docs/dev-manuals/testing.md

 $ python manage.py test
 ```

-## Running a linter
+## Running a python linter
-To run a linter use command:
+To run a python linter use command:
 ```console
 $ flake8
 ```